 J.D.
 University of Chicago, 1994

 UCLA Faculty Since 2002

-Steven Bank has taught Introduction to Federal Income Taxation, Taxation of Business Enterprises, the Tax Policy and Public Finance Colloquium, Tax Aspects of Mergers and Acquisitions, and Corporate Tax Policy.
+Steven Bank has taught Introduction to Federal Income Taxation, Taxation of Business Enterprises, the Tax Policy and Public Finance Colloquium, Tax Aspects of Mergers and Acquisitions, Business Associations, and Corporate Tax Policy.
 His research generally explores the taxation of business entities through the lens of legal and business history.
 He is the Faculty Director of the Lowell Milken Institute for Business Law and Policy.
-Professor Bank was the faculty director of UCLA School of Law's Program in Business Law & Policy from 2005 to 2007 and Vice Dean of UCLA School of Law from 2007 to 2013.
+Professor Bank was the faculty director of UCLA School of Law's Program in Business Law and Policy from 2005 to 2007 and Vice Dean of UCLA School of Law from 2007 to 2013.

 During law school, Professor Bank served as Co-Editor-in-Chief of the University of Chicago Law School Roundtable, a journal of interdisciplinary legal studies, and he was a Bradley Fellow in Constitutional History.
 He also received the D. Francis Bustin Outstanding Comment Award and was a prize winner in the American Journal of Tax Policy student writing competition.
 After law school, Professor Bank clerked for the Honorable Jesse Eschbach of the U.S. Court of Appeals for the Seventh Circuit and practiced with the Dallas law firm of Hughes & Luce, focusing primarily on mergers and acquisitions and corporate and partnership tax.
 Prior to joining the UCLA faculty, Professor Bank was an associate professor at Florida State University College of Law.